pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

     Pagination:

-      Separates display of child elements, or items, of a selected HTML parent element into pages based on Items-Per-Page.
+      Display of child elements, or items, based on Items-Per-Page.
+      Pagination applied to a selected HTML parent element.
       Default is 10 Items-Per-Page.

   Wish List :